gilliss/gilliss.github.io/_posts/2018-04-18-root-th1d-getarray.markdown

 Can we confirm that `fArray` indeed holds the contents of the histogram and not some other data?
 Let's check the command for setting a histogram's bin contents, and see where it puts the data.
 TH1D inherits its `SetBinContent()` command from [`TH1::SetBinContent()`][root-th1-setbincontent], which calls on [`TH1::UpdateBinContent()`][root-th1-updatebincontent].
 This second method is [overridden by TH1D][root-th1d-updatebincontent] to set `fArray[bin] = content`.
 So, `fArray` is indeed the object that gets filled with and holds the histogram's bin content.

-# What's the difference between these "get" methods?
+# What's the difference between all these "get" methods?

-Now to answer the remaining questions.
+Now to answer the remaining question.

 ```
 "Does Int_t   TH1F::GetNbinsX()  returns the same number as